-The only question that remained was: with so many rented spaces and areas, how could every member keep their work safe and secure 24/7 in a place where there are endless amounts of people every day?
-Yet was also cost effective and didn’t take up too much room?
+The only question that remained was this: with so many rented spaces and areas, how could every member keep their work safe and secure 24/7 in a place where there are endless amounts of people every day?
+A cost effective storage solution that didn’t take up too much room was also a priority.
 There would need to be 357 privately secured areas for storage, with locks that would be easy for members to use.
-Finally, the storage would need to be provided and install by a hard drop dead date, no extensions or delays would be acceptable.
+Finally, the storage would need to be provided and installed by a hard drop dead date; no extensions or delays would be acceptable.

 The Storage Solution

-SchoolLockers.com worked with Stephanie at Macro Sea, who oversaw the entire project from start to finish, and was pleased with her overall experience with our sales rep, John Davies, “He helped with everything I needed and even set us up with local installer.”
-The installer was also able to bid out and accomplish other work that was needed as well.
+SchoolLockers.com worked with Stephanie at Macro Sea.
+She oversaw the entire project from start to finish and was pleased with her overall experience with our sales rep, John Davies.
+“He helped with everything I needed and even set us up with a local installer,” she said.
+The installer was also able to bid out and accomplish other work that was needed.

-On top of being secure, SchoolLockers.com lockers offer a wide selection of brands in a variety of sizes to match any workspace.
-The brand new Penco lockers looked right at home in the industrial architecture.
+On top of being secure, we have lockers from a wide selection of brands and in a variety of sizes to match any workspace.
+The brand new Penco lockers we provided look right at home with the rest of New Lab’s industrial architecture.
 Although most facilities want recessed handles, New Lab wanted die cast protruding handles, and we were more than happy to accommodate that request.
-Thanks to the varying sizes, the lockers can be located right next to each individual workspace without taking up too much floor or wall space so members don’t have to haul their equipment too far.
+Thanks to the varying sizes, the lockers can be located right next to each individual workspace without taking up too much floor or wall space so members don’t have to haul their equipment very far.
 For meeting rooms, larger lockers are located in hallways to remain accessible.

-Each renter for each space has their own dedicated locker, with sizes dependent on the size of the workspace rented.
-There are a mixture of single tier lockers and double tier lockers of varying heights and widths.
-Rather than use the more common combination padlocks or keys, each locker was equipped with a digital lock to keep track of access codes more easily.
+Each renter for the different spaces has his or her own dedicated locker, with sizes dependent on the size of the workspace.
+There are a mixture of single and double tier lockers of varying heights and widths throughout the space.
+Rather than using the more common combination padlocks or keys, each locker is equipped with a digital lock to keep track of access codes more easily.
 Users don’t have to carry a key that can be lost, and management can easily reset access codes as needed.